 Virtual reality jobs, $50.18/hour

-As the seventh-highest-paying gig economy job, with an average hourly rate of $50.18, virtual reality freelancers are typically responsible for developing algorithms and have backgrounds in 3D modeling and scanning.
+Virtual reality freelancing is the seventh-highest-paying gig economy job.
+With an average hourly rate of $50.18, virtual reality freelancers are typically responsible for developing algorithms and have backgrounds in 3D modeling and scanning.
 To excel in these roles, freelancers must also be fluent in C#, C and C++.